Cinderella (Disney character): 2015 film

 English actress Lily James played Cinderella in the 2015 film.

 Lily James portrays the character, named Ella, in Disney's 2015 live-action version of Cinderella.
 Like in the original film, her father remarries after the death of her mother but after he dies as well, she then becomes the horribly mistreated servant of her stepmother Lady Tremaine and her two stepsisters, Anastasia and Drisella.
 They give her the nickname "Cinderella" when, one morning, she wakes up with soot on her face after sleeping near the fireplace the previous night.
 Unlike the original film, however, she meets the Prince (named Kit) before the ball while out in the forest.
 She is also shown to be more assertive when she actually stands up to her stepmother in the film's final act; Lady Tremaine attempts to blackmail Ella by only agreeing to let her try on the glass slipper if Ella will make her head of the royal household and provide suitable husbands for her stepsisters, but Ella rejects this idea, refusing to give Lady Tremaine power over Kit after the way she ruined Ella's life.
+After Kit manages to find Ella and make her his wife, Ella still forgives Lady Tremaine for her cruelty.
 Critics praised James for her performance in the film.
 (Note: Attributed to multiple references:)